souldern/souldern.github.io/home/announcements/covid-19.md

 ### Produce Warriors
 Online Green Grocer based in Banbury that will deliver to this area [producewarriors.com/](https://producewarriors.com/).

+### Y&R Sushi
+Bicester Sushi providers will deliver to Souldern.
+[See their website](https://www.yrsushi.com/) or contact them at 07501 090507.

 ### Buckingham Garden Centre
 [buckinghamgardencentre.co.uk](https://www.buckinghamgardencentre.co.uk/)